 "Yes, I got that part."
 She answered, "But since my olive tree beat your seawater fountain, why would you nickname me Olive Tree?
-Isn't that just making fun of yourself for losing?
+Is that not poking fun at yourself for losing?
 Therefore, calling me Olive Tree is a compliment, not an insult.
 I should have known not to debate with someone so insipid of a man."

-Athena scowled, clearly done with such a ridiculous discussion and turned her attention to the meeting, her mind already thinking of ways to eliminate the threat that is the Grief of Crete.
-She never let emotions distract her from her objective.
-Artemis usually found this quality of her half-sister to be quite admirable, but Artemis would not allow the Grief of Crete to die.
+Athena scowled, clearly done with such a ridiculous discussion and turned her attention back to the meeting, her mind already thinking of ways to eliminate the threat that is the Grief of Crete.

 "Wait," Someone spoke up.
 "Someone has to have been blocking the Misery of Crete from Apollo, but who…"

 "And there's something even worse."
 Hermes stated, while the room wondered what could be worse than that.
 "We have an issue."
 He glanced at the nectar on Ganymede's tray.
-Before he could continue however Demeter and Hera fell from their thrones and passing out.
+Before he could continue however Demeter and Hera falling from their thrones and passing out.
 Hestia, cross-legged on the ground in front of the hearth, fell over and followed suit.
 The cup that she had been drinking nectar out of fell to the ground, landing partly into the hearth.

 "What the Hades?"

 "Maybe it was father's horrible speeches."
 Dionysus mumbled, reading a magazine dedicated just to wine.
 He took a sip of nectar from his goblet, before passing out himself.